 I had the opportunity recently to do some work on a new interactive album from a Philip Glass / Beck collaboration called _REWORK.
 Good friend David Wicks was hired by Snibbe Studio (of Bjork iOS app fame) to create the app.

 I created a series of visualizations in Processing that were used as jumping-off points for several of the tracks on the album.
 I lucked out and got to spend most of my time on Beck’s 21-minute track NYC—easily my favorite track on the album.
 The tests above use keystrokes to choreograph connections between independent particle subsystems.
-Final iterations in the app were rebuilt by David in Cinder and leverage events and information from MIDI, SVG, and XML.
+Final iterations in the app were rebuilt by David in Cinder to leverage events and information from MIDI, SVG, and XML.

 The music is amazing, and the app well-worth the spend.
 My part was small in the much larger effort to produce the app.
 You can read more about the development process from David at sansumbrella.com.